SantiagoSR-1/Credit-Risk-Classification/report.md

 The information we are attempting to predict is the ability of the model(s) to correctly identify what are considered to be normal / healthy loans and those that are at the risk of default.

-The variable we are attempting to predict is specifically “loan_status”, as it pertains to our client’s interest in primary interest.
+The variable we are attempting to predict is specifically “loan_status”, as it pertains to our client’s primary interest.

 After extracting the loan_status variable from the dataframe, we perform a train_test_split to setup our data for testing purposes.